 With some newer toilets, they may not come with traditional screw-on seats but instead a slot-in style, so it is best to check this before buying a replacement.

-How do I remove my old toilet seat?
+How to remove an old toilet seat

 Most toilet seats are attached to the toilet with fittings.
 These are held together by two bolts usually hidden by plastic caps at the back of the seat.